santiagomd11/chord-recognizer/README.md

     ```

 ## For windows
+* **YOU NEED FIRST PYTHON 3.8.10 (i use this    version of python for the project)**

+    This can be downloaded from the official webpage of python: https://www.python.org/downloads/release/python-3810/

 Download ffmpeg for windows from this **[link](https://drive.google.com/drive/folders/1XcaDCQ4I0_MwtHclJ72JXfcqYf2MRr-U?usp=sharing)** and place it in a local disk of your computer (i place it in the C disk) and then follow the next steps for setting ffmpeg for windows: